 #To show the content in the window

-In this article, we have learned about Tkinter spinbox, the syntax of Tkinter spinbox, attributes, methods and examples of Tkinter spinbox.
-Tkinter spinbox can be used to create our own GUI’s along with other widgets provided by Tkinter.
+This article has learned about the Tkinter spinbox, the syntax attributes, methods, and examples of Tkinter spinbox.
+It can be used to create our own GUI’s along with other widgets provided by Tkinter.